simplifiedcourses/simplifiedcourses.github.io/_posts/2023-06-14-stop-using-inheritance-in-angular.md

 - Breaks separation of concerns
 - Can become very complex in no-time
 - Hard to read, we have no clue what kind of logic our base class has
+- Inheritance is the strongest form of coupling.
+Changing the base class can break inheriting classes.

 Let's say that we have a class `Foo` that needs the following functionalities:
 - Logging